 How to Stop Managing Your Kids’ Schedule Manually

-If managing your kids’ schedule feels like a part-time job, it’s not because you’re doing something wrong.
+It’s not because you’re doing something wrong.

 It’s because you’re doing too much of it manually.